IBM/MAX-Audio-Classifier/README.md

 ```

 The model will be available internally at port `5000`, but can also be accessed externally through the `NodePort`.

+A more elaborate tutorial on how to deploy this MAX model to production on [IBM Cloud](https://ibm.biz/Bdz2XM) can be found [here](http://ibm.biz/max-to-ibm-cloud-tutorial)

 ## Run Locally